botic/stadtkatalog-openinghours/doc/interfaces/_types_.formatoptions.md

 • **closedPlaceholder**? : *undefined | string*

-Placeholder if empty time frames = closed.
+Placeholder if time frames are empty, which indicate a closed business on the corresponding weekdays or dates.

 ___